 - For sheep, alpacas or goats, start with no more than 100 grams of grain (and no more than 50 grams if it is wheat or barley) or pellets per head per day.
 The amount is increased every second day to reach a full ration of pellets over a week or so and a full ration of grain over a fortnight.

 - For cattle, start with no more than 500 grams of grain or pellets per head per day.
 Increase the amount every second day to reach a full ration of pellets over a week or so and a full ration of grain over a fortnight.

 - A full ration of grain or pellets for all ruminant species is around 1% of their bodyweight per head per day, providing they also have ad lib access to hay.

 For horses, good quality hay alone is generally sufficient immediately after a bushfire.
 Where possible, try and maintain whatever diet the horse was on prior to the bushfire.
 If that diet included pasture, then increase the availability of hay to offset the loss of the pasture.
 As with ruminant livestock, water is essential for horses following the trauma of a bushfire, so check their water supply still works.

-For further information on feeding and watering livestock after a bushfire, please contact your local vet or DPIPWE's Animal Health and Welfare branch.
+For further information on feeding and watering livestock after a bushfire, please contact your local vet or DPIPWE's Animal Biosecurity and Welfare branch.

-If you see livestock that are not being adequately fed or watered after the bushfires, please contact the RSPCA Inspectorate on 1300 139 947 or email firstname.lastname@example.org or DPIPWE.
+If you see livestock that are not being adequately fed or watered after a bushfire, please contact the RSPCA Inspectorate on 1300 139 947 or email firstname.lastname@example.org, or DPIPWE: